tkellen/json-api/format/index.md

 ##### 200 OK <a href="#crud-updating-responses-200" id="crud-updating-responses-200" class="headerlink"></a>

-If a server accepts an update but also changes the resource(s) in other ways than those specified by the request (for example, updating the `updated-at` attribute or a computed `sha`), it **MUST** return a `200 OK` response.
+If a server accepts an update but also changes the resource in other ways than those specified by the request (for example, updating the `updated-at` attribute or a computed `sha`), it **MUST** return a `200 OK` response.

-The response document for a `200 OK` **MUST** include a representation of the updated resource(s) as if a `GET` request was made to the request URL.
+The response document for a `200 OK` **MUST** include a representation of the updated resource as if a `GET` request was made to the request URL.

 ##### 403 Forbidden <a href="#crud-updating-relationship-responses-403" id="crud-updating-relationship-responses-403" class="headerlink"></a>

-A server **MUST** return `403 Forbidden` in response to an unsupported request to update a resource or relationship.
+A server **MUST** return `403 Forbidden` in response to an unsupported request to update a resource.

 ##### 404 Not Found <a href="#crud-updating-responses-404" id="crud-updating-responses-404" class="headerlink"></a>

 A server **MUST** return `404 Not Found` when processing a request to modify a resource that does not exist.

-A server **MUST** return `404 Not Found` when processing a request that references a related resource that does not exist.

 ##### 409 Conflict <a href="#crud-updating-responses-409" id="crud-updating-responses-409" class="headerlink"></a>